mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/ca-api/index.md

 ## Refreshing the authentication token

 Authentication tokens expire after five days by default.
 If your program needs to run longer than five days, you will need a service account.
-Please see [Provisioning custom services](/1.13/security/ent/service-auth/custom-service-auth/) for more information.
+See [Provisioning custom services](/1.13/security/ent/service-auth/custom-service-auth/) for more information.

 # API reference